Arkhangai Province: Climate

-In winter mean temperature is -30 to -38 C and in summer the highest temperature is between 25 and 36 C.
+In winter, the mean temperature is -30 to -38 C, and in summer, the highest temperature is between 25 and 36 C.

 Geology

-The province as a total forest area of 10,086 km^{2} which represents 18.6% of the province's area.
+The province has a total forest area of 10,086 km^{2}, which represents 18.6% of the province's area.

 Economy

 The main field of economy in the aimag is agriculture, predominantly animal husbandry.
 According to 2004 data, the aimag was home to 1,948,000 domestic animals: goats, sheep, cattle (incl. yaks and khainags), horses and camels.
 Camels are almost exclusively herded in the southeastern sums.

 In 2018, the province contributed to 1.34% of the total national GDP of Mongolia.